 Currently, authentic hand-made shchiteqler with intricate hand-stitched patterns are produced only in small batches in/around Kazan (Tatarstan, Rossiyan Federation) by a small number of private companies in the same manner (but in much smaller scale) as the hand-tooled and inlaid/outlaid cowboy boots are produced in USA and Mexico.
 The hope is that shchiteqler regain popularity within broader audience that value and celebrate craftsmanship, cultural roots and functional beauty!

-Disclaimer: Photos on this page are either taken by researchers of this platform or collected, via rigorous process, on digital domains accessible to public.
+Disclaimer: Photos on this page are either taken by the researchers of this platform or collected, via rigorous process, on digital domains accessible to public.
 Sources are credited, respected and acknowledged.
-When possible, the images are liked to the digital collections of the museums: resolutions are the subjects to change by the hosting entities.
+When possible, the images are linked to the digital collections of the museums: resolutions are the subjects to change by the hosting entities.

 Tatarstan State National Museum in Kazan and History and Ethnography Museum in Arsk have the largest collection of shchiteqler and other items crafted with Kaiyly Kün technology